-What’s far more important at the very beginning is creating the structure of what the presentation will become.
-Define the goal of the presentation: what’s the take-away that you want your audience to remember once you’ve finished?
+What’s far more important at the very beginning is creating the structure of what the final presentation will become.
+Define the goal of the presentation: What’s the take-away you want your audience to remember once you’ve finished?
 Where are they currently in terms of their knowledge of the subject?

-PowerPoint, Keynote or whatever isn’t the presentation.
+PowerPoint, Keynote, Spark, or whatever isn’t the presentation.
 The content is the presentation.
 Refining your message using analog tools keeps you focused on designing the optimal delivery of the content, rather than if the next slide should have a fade-out transition rather than a wipe right-to-left.